What’s happening with low back injuries in yoga?

 Quotes from practitioners describe over-doing backbends:

 - “Overworking kapotasana and low back blew 3 discs out.
 Maybe it was kapo.
 Or maybe it was a car accident.
 Maybe it was life.
 But it was probably 20 breaths in kapo.”

 - “Backbending adjustment – too strong.”

 - “Hyperextended during backbend.”

-As teachers it is worth taking a look at where we might be over-adjusting our students.
-We have a responsibility to be checking in with students so we’re aware of how assists and adjustments are feeling to them.
+As teachers, it is worth taking a look at where we might be over-adjusting our students.
+We have a responsibility to check in with students so we’re aware of how assists and adjustments are feeling to them.
 We also need to keep in mind the overall picture of their practice as we suggest postures with more extreme ranges of motion.
 If we’re asking someone to do deep forward or backbending, do they have the ability yet to support that flexibility with strength and awareness?

 These are important considerations as we strive to reduce pain and injury in yoga practice.